Inside Science brings you understandable, relevant science news that you can trust in an increasingly complex world.

 Behind Inside Science

-Inside Science is supported by the American Institute of Physics (AIP), , based in College Park, Maryland, and a group of underwriters that include multiple science societies.
+Inside Science is produced by the American Institute of Physics (AIP), based in College Park, Maryland, and supported by AIP and a group of underwriters that include multiple science societies.
 Inside Science is a division of AIP's News and Media Services department.

 Our content can be viewed online.
 Subscribe to our YouTube channel and Facebook page and follow us on Twitter.
 We welcome media organizations, groups or individuals to reprint our content.
-Before you do, check out our reprint rights for more information and contact Sara Rennekamp before reprinting.
+Before you do, check out our reprint rights for more information and contact Chris Gorski (email@example.com) before reprinting.
 Finally, you can contact the Inside Science editorial team by email at firstname.lastname@example.org.

 Inside Science offers remote and on-site internship opportunities.
 Our internship offers budding science writers the chance to work closely with the Inside Science editorial team to pitch, research, and write science news articles on deadline for publication on insidescience.org and beyond.
 These internships result in course credit when applicable.